What Type of Insurance Do I Need If I'm Renting Out My Home?

-- Some insurance companies may allow a homeowners policyholder (assuming they have notified the company) a short-term rental.
-Other companies will require an endorsement to the existing homeowners or renters insurance policy in order to provide insurance coverage.
+- Some insurance companies may allow a homeowners or renters policyholder a short-term rental—assuming they have notified the company.
+Other insurers will require an endorsement (or rider) to the existing insurance policy in order to provide insurance coverage.

-- If you plan to rent out your primary residence for short periods, but on a regular basis, to various ‘guests’, this would constitute a business.
+- If you plan to rent out your primary residence for short periods on a regular basis, to various “guests.” this would constitute a business.
 Standard homeowners insurance policies do not provide any coverage for business activities conducted in the home.
 To be properly covered you would need to purchase a business policy—specifically either a hotel or a bed and breakfast policy.

 Long-Term Rentals/Second Home

 As the landlord, your coverage is only on the structure itself and your financial interest in it.
 Your tenant’s personal possessions are not covered under your policy.
-In order to avoid disputes in the event of damage to the renter’s belongings, many landlords require a tenant to buy renters insurance before signing a lease.
+In order to avoid disputes arising from damage to the renter’s belongings, many landlords require a tenant to buy renters insurance before signing a lease.